barkm/n-body/README.md

 $ brew install mpich
 ```

-Download the git repository and compile with `make`
+Download the git repository and build the program in a some directory, e.g. `build`

 ```
 $ git clone https://github.com/pbarkm/n-body.git
 $ cd n-body
+$ mkdir build
+$ cd build
+$ cmake ..
 $ make
 ```

 To check if the program runs (on 2 processes):

 ```
-$ mpirun -np 2 ./main.out
+$ mpirun -np 2 ./n_body
 ```

 The supplied python files for plotting require `matplotlib` and `numpy`.